Discover the 10 Most Beautiful Hikes in Haute-Savoie for 2026

 🔶 See all offers – Best price guaranteed

-Practical advice for successful hikes in Haute-Savoie
+Practical tips for successful hikes in Haute-Savoie

 • Equipment: Plan for high-cut hiking boots, telescopic poles, and a backpack of twenty-five to thirty-five liters.
 Always bring a waterproof jacket and at least one and a half liters of water.